quii/mockingjay-server/README.md

 #### Drawbacks/constraints

 - You can only express your consumer-producer interaction in terms of isolated request/responses.
-Sometimes you might need to test a number of requests which are dependant on each other; but hopefully this scenario is rare.
+Sometimes you might need to test a number of requests which are dependant on each other.

 ## Installation

      $ go get github.com/quii/mockingjay-server

+If you don't have Go installed you can find a binary for your platform in the [releases tab](https://github.com/quii/mockingjay-server/releases)

 ## Running a fake server